-There is strong evidence that the formation of syntactic dependencies between non-adjacent words relies on the memory system.
-An example is the so-called locality effect: increasing the distance between co-dependents (such as subjects and verbs) tends to lead to greater processing difficulty (Gibson, 2000; Grodner & Gibson, 2005).
-Research on interference makes a similar point: the speed and/or accuracy of dependency completion can be adversely affected by the presence of items in memory that are similar to the retrieval target (among others: Gordon, Hendrick, & Levine, 2002; Van Dyke & Lewis, 2003; Van Dyke, 2007; Jäger, Engelmann, & Vasishth, 2015; Nicenboim, Engelmann, Suckow, & Vasishth, submitted; Vasishth, Brüssow, Lewis, & Drenhaus, 2008).
+(among others: Gordon, Hendrick, & Levine, 2002; Van Dyke & Lewis, 2003; Van Dyke, 2007; Jäger, Engelmann, & Vasishth, 2015; Nicenboim, Engelmann, Suckow, & Vasishth, Submitted; Vasishth, Brüssow, Lewis, & Drenhaus, 2008).
 Such a central role for memory in sentence comprehension is well-motivated: it is implausible that the parser could keep track of a large and in principle unbounded inventory of the dependencies that can be found in a sentence, since they easily exceed the amount of information that can be held in the focus of attention (McElree & Dosher, 1989; McElree, 2006; Cowan, 1995; Oberauer, 2013; Marcus, 2013).
-The evidence from studies investigating similarity-based interference (see the meta-analysis of published studies in Jäger, Engelmann, & Vasishth, submitted) strongly suggests that dependency completion relies on a content-addressable cue-based retrieval mechanism that is subject to interference (McElree, 2000; Van Dyke & Lewis, 2003; Lewis, Vasishth, & Van Dyke, 2006).
+The evidence from studies investigating similarity-based interference (see the meta-analysis of published reading studies in Jäger, Engelmann, & Vasishth, 2017) suggests that dependency completion relies on a content-addressable cue-based retrieval mechanism that is subject to interference (McElree, 2000; Van Dyke & Lewis, 2003; Lewis, Vasishth, & Van Dyke, 2006).
 Similarity-based interference is a phenomenon that is not unique to language, and occurs when several items share a feature associated with a retrieval cue.
 A major implication is that the retrieval mechanism employed for the creation of linguistic dependencies is similar to the one utilized in non-language domains.

-There are multiple implementations compatible with such a content-addressable cue-based retrieval mechanism in sentence processing.
+There are multiple implementations compatible with such a content-addressable cuebased retrieval mechanism in sentence processing.
 As a verbally stated model, this type of mechanism would entail that when retrieval cues fully match the target of retrieval, similarity-based interference would cause an inhibitory effect, that is, an increase of processing difficulty at the retrieval of a dependent.
 This processing difficulty would be reflected in longer reading times and lower accuracy.
 However, in some cases, shorter reading times have been observed when increased processing difficulty was clearly expected (Van Dyke & McElree, 2006; Nicenboim, Vasishth, Gattei, Sigman, & Kliegl, 2015; Nicenboim, Logačev, Gattei, & Vasishth, 2016).
 In these cases, it is usually assumed that the fast reading times are a consequence of a shallow parse (due to, for example, good-enough processing, Ferreira, Bailey, & Ferraro, 2002) caused by cognitive overload.
-There can be good reasons to assume that shorter reading times are associated with increased difficulty, for example, when shorter reading times co-occur with lower comprehension accuracy (Van Dyke & McElree, 2006) or lower working memory capacity (Nicenboim et al., 2015; Nicenboim et al., 2016).
+There can be good reasons to assume that shorter reading times are associated with increased difficulty, for example, when shorter reading times co-occur with lower comprehension accuracy (Van Dyke & McElree, 2006) or lower working memory capacity (Nicenboim et al., 2015, 2016).
 However, the trade-off between reading times and comprehension accuracy is usually left underspecified.